JOP - Java Optimized Processor

 3.1 Tools

 There are a few tools necessary to build and download JOP to the FPGA boards.
 Most of them are written in Java.
-Only the tools that access the serial line are written in C2.
+Only the tools that access the serial line are written in C.3

 3.1.1 Downloading